 We are a registered charity authorized to solicit funds on behalf of individuals who cannot afford a dignified service nor announcements thereof.
+We help with Funeral Costs.
+Note that we were planing an awareness walk for Spring 2020, but due to coronavirus concerns the idea will revisited in the Fall of 2020.

 If you had to, could you come up with $5000 right now?
 Mourning a loved one is difficult enough.
 Help take the stress away of worrying whether or not they could give their loved one the service and life celebration they deserve.